w-decker/hidden-markov-model/_sources/intro.md

 Note: I have created this repository purely as a learning resource for _myself_.
 I am no expert and, thus, creating this repo gives me a space to document and demonstrate these Markovian concepts so that _I_ may better understand them.
 If you would like to contribute, just submit a pull request or send me resources that you believe would be helpful in better understanding HMMs.

-Check out the content pages.
+Check out the pages below.

 ```{tableofcontents}